 Pelvic inflammatory disease (PID)

 This disease is an inflammatory process caused by an infection in the uterus, ovaries, and other female reproductive organs.
-It causes scarring in these organs, leading to infertility, ectopic pregnancy, pelvic pain, etc.
+It causes scarring in these organs, leading to infertility, ectopic pregnancy and pelvic pain, amongst others.

 In most cases, this disease is caused by the bacteria Chlamydia trachomatis and Neisseria gonorrhoeae.